 Sometimes he chooses to look at me, or he doesn’t choose to and he just can’t help it, though he is very concerned about me not noticing.
 But the thing is I always notice everything.

+I’ve noticed, for instance, that when he doesn’t read, he looks like any sad-faced fifty-odd year old man going to work, more aware of the way life has wreaked havoc on his face than of the world around him.
 He just sits on his seat, and grabs his briefcase firmly with both hands, as if it were the hips of a woman.
 Then I feel sorry for him because he looks as if he hasn’t been kissed for a long time.

 On some occasions he wears a t-shirt that says “North Pole” and the potential connections between us just melt tragically.
 And I would like to ask him:“Have you ever been to the North Pole?
 Are you intending to?”
 And if he answered “No” I would tell him he must be careful with what is written on his clothes because it’s meaningful, evocative and should signify something for him, since he’s spreading those two words around the world.